 The concierge role is a vital link between the hotel, and the guest and a good concierge can be the difference between good or bad customer satisfaction, in an age where reviews are ever more important.

-So what is the virtual version of a concierge?
+So what is the ‘digital’ version of a concierge?

 What is a digital concierge?

-Things have moved on rapidly, and now the idea of having the virtual concierge vs digital concierge as a system in your pocket is far more appealing to guests – as well as the hotel owners.
+Things have moved on rapidly, and now the idea of having the digital concierge vs kiosk concierge as a system in your pocket is far more appealing to guests – as well as the hotel owners.

-Will a virtual concierge replace a human concierge?
+Will a digital concierge replace a human concierge?

 So this is unlikely, after all, a human to interact with will always be an advantage for certain situations.
 Complaints handling is one such scenario, or reaching out to get personal feedback on a particular meal, activity, or particular experience.

-Plus, with a virtual concierge facility, requests and orders typically increase.
+Plus, with a digital concierge facility, requests and orders typically increase.
 With some hoteliers experiencing 2 to 5 times greater number of orders.